corvusdeinanis/cuddlyspaceship/content/temp.md

 Control of Pain Signals: According to the Gate Control Theory, when pain signals from the C fibers are transmitted to the brain, the gate is open, and individuals experience pain.
 However, when the A-beta fibers are activated (e.g., through non-painful touch or other sensory input), they can close the gate and reduce the perception of pain.

-Psychological and Cognitive Factors: The theory also acknowledges that psychological and cognitive factors play a role in pain perception.
-Emotions, attention, and expectations can influence whether the gate is open or closed.
+Psychological and Cognitive Factors: The theory also acknowledges that psychological and cognitive factors play a role in pain perception. **Emotions, attention, and expectations can influence whether the gate is open or closed**.
 For example, stress and anxiety can increase the perception of pain, while distraction and relaxation can help close the gate and reduce pain.

 Write about intervention method for drugs, alcohol and tobacco use.